-Is it better to have gas or electric in your apartment?
-There is no definitive answer in terms of which option is better, however if given the option, many people prefer to have gas in the apartment, as it is often cheaper to heat, provides a better cooking experience with a gas range, as well as generally providing a more comfortable and even source of heat for those in Winter Climates.
+There is no definitive answer in terms of whether gas or electric is better, however if given the option, many people prefer to have gas in the apartment, as it is often cheaper to heat, provides a better cooking experience with a gas range, as well as generally providing a more comfortable and even source of heat for those residing in Winter climates.

 However, sometimes, people do not have the option to have gas in the apartment, as the apartment is not hooked up to gas in the street.

-Virtually all apartments in the United States are already powered by electricity to run at a minimum, the lights.
+Virtually all apartments in the United States are powered by electricity to run at a minimum, the lights.

-In comparison, not every apartment has gas, as that depends on whether the apartment building itself is connected to the local’s gas in the street.
-Gas is generally more expensive for buildings in the construction phase because they will have to make two connection points – one for gas and one for electricity, and piping for gas is much more expensive than wiring which is bendable and plyable.
+In comparison, not every apartment has gas, as that depends on whether the apartment building itself is connected to the locale’s gas in the street.
+Gas is generally more expensive for buildings in the construction phase because they have to make two connection points – one for gas and one for electricity, and piping for gas is much more expensive than wiring which is bendable and plyable.
 For this reason, many newer buildings only come with electric connections.

-Many people like the convenience of gas for cooking because it heats up food faster and more evenly (with its open flame), which is especially good for people who like to spend time in the kitchen.
+Many people like the convenience of gas for cooking because it heats up food faster and more evenly (with its open flame), which can be good for people who like to spend time in the kitchen.

 What is Easier to Maintain – Gas or Electricity?

 In general, electrical appliances are considered easier to maintain than gas appliances.
-For example, flat-top electrical burners are easier to clean in comparison to gas stoves, which make it harder for you to clean out food debris from the burner grooves.
+For example, flat-top electrical burners are easier to clean in comparison to gas stoves, which can make it harder for you to clean out food debris.